spokestack/spokestack.io/content/blog/porting-a-smart-speaker-voice-app-to-mobile/part-2.md

 1. ✅ Spokestack managed hardware control
 2. ✅ Spokestack managed ASR
 3. Custom Dialog Mananger
-4. ✅ Import Alexa or DialogFlow conversation model for Spokestack NLU
+4. ✅ Import Alexa or Dialogflow conversation model for Spokestack NLU
 5. ✅ Spokestack TTS

 The Spokestack libaries simply make it easier for you to focus on the custom portions of your voice assistant experience like the conversation flow and the content.
 You have to worry much less about platform-specific implementation details.